-It was a tedious process to stay the least, so I refer back to my recommendation that you start doing it before the wedding.
+It was a tedious process to stay the least.
+I refer back to my recommendation that you start doing it before the wedding!

 If English isn’t your first language, you will likely need to hire a solicitor to help you get through all of these forms.

-Even though English is my first language, legal language is altogether different!
+Even though English is my first language, the legal language is altogether different!

 Costs for the UK Residency Application

-In 2016, the cost for a US Citizen to get UK residency via marriage to an EU Citizen was £65 for the residence card itself, plus an additional £19.20 for my biometrics to be completed at the Post Office.
+In 2016, the cost for a US Citizen to get UK residency via marriage to an EU Citizen was £65 for the residence card itself.
+There was an additional £19.20 for my biometrics to be completed at the Post Office.